How to Run a Half Marathon with Ankylosing Spondylitis PART 1

 First of all, it was a wonderful day in Duisburg, not that hot and cold.
 This would be my first long distance run over 21 km.

-Last summer at the same that I was bedridden, was waking up like paralyzed because of the morning stiffness and it would take up more than 1 hour to rise up from my bed in the mornings to a full standing position.
+Last summer, approximately the same date I was bedridden, was waking up like paralyzed because of the morning stiffness and it would take hours to rise up from my bed in the mornings to a full standing position.